Aigor44/pforth-cms/README.md

     VMARC UNPACK PFORTH VMARC A * * D
     BUILD4th

-If the build is successfoul you shoud have
+If the build is successful you shoud have

     PFORTH MODULE D